JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-26-postgres-nosql-1.md

 ---

 # /Note_1_PostgreSQL_no_sql
-somme time ago we started exploring the possibility of using `PostgreSQL` as a document store db while keeping the traditional sql approach.
+some time ago we started exploring the possibility of using `PostgreSQL` as a document store while keeping the traditional sql approach.
 So... *sql and no sql*

 We needed a doc approach for parts of the app and there were other parts that just made sense to keep under  `sql`.
 Plus a lot of the data was already on `postgres`.
-Having 2 different databases to relate to the same data... mmm smelled like a lot of problems
+Having 2 different databases to relate to the same data... mmm smelled like a lot of sync problems

 so the question goes down to...

-can we mix and match docs and columns on the same DB on different or same tables and have decent performance while reading and saving?
+can we mix and match docs and columns on the same DB on different or same tables and have decent performance on reads and writes?

 to answer that I had to read a lot of `postgres` docs, stackO7s, and ultimately just try by myself as this was relatively unexploited yet.